Buddhism in Japan: Later Heian Period Buddhism (950–1185)

 Popular sites for pilgrimage and religious practice, like Kumano, included both kami worship and the worship of Buddhas and bodhisattvas, which were often associated with each other.
-Furthermore, temples like Tōdaiji also included shrines for the worship of kami (in Tōdaiji's case, it was the kami Shukongōjin that was enshrined in its rear entryway).
+Furthermore, temples like Tōdai-ji also included shrines for the worship of kami (in Tōdai-ji's case, it was the kami Shukongōjin that was enshrined in its rear entryway).

 Buddhist monks interpreted their relationship to the kami in different ways.
 Some monks saw them as just worldly beings who could be prayed for.
 Other saw them as manifestations of Buddhas and bodhisattvas.
 For example, the Mt.
 Hiei monk Eryō saw the kami as "traces" (suijaku) of the Buddha.
 This idea, called essence-trace (honji-suijaku), would have a strong influence throughout the medieval era.

 The copying and writing of Buddhist scripture was a widespread practice in this period.
 It was seen as producing merit (good karma).
 Artistic portraits depicting events from the scriptures were also quite popular during this era.
 They were used to generate merit as well as to preach and teach the doctrine.
 The "Enshrined Sutra of the Taira Family" (Heikenōkyō), is one of the greatest examples of Buddhist visual art from this period.
 It is an elaborately illustrated Lotus Sūtra installed at Itsukushima Shrine.

 The Buddhist liturgy of this era also became more elaborate and performative.
 Rites such as the Repentance Assembly (keka'e) at Hōjōji developed to include elaborate music, dance and other forms of performance.
 Major temples and monasteries such as the royal Hosshōji temple and Kōfukuji, also became home to the performance of Sarugaku theater (which is the origin of Nō Drama) as well as ennen ("longevity-enhancing") arts which included dances and music.
 Doctrinally, these performative arts were seen as skillful means (hōben, Skt. upaya) of teaching Buddhism.
 Monks specializing in such arts were called yūsō ("artistic monks").

 Another way of communicating the Buddhist message was through the medium of poetry, which included both Chinese poetry (kanshi) and Japanese poetry (waka).
 An example of Buddhist themed waka is Princess Senshi's (964–1035) Hosshin waka shū (Collection of Waka of the Awakening Mind, 1012).
 The courtly practice of rōei (performing poetry to music) was also taken up in the Tendai and Shingon lineages.
 Both monks and laypersons met in poetry circles (kadan) like the Ninnaji circle which was patronized by Prince Shukaku (1150–1202).